-- Q: Must a candidate for mayor, clerk, recorder or treasurer reside within the corporate municipal limits at the time of filing and continue doing so during his or her term if elected? - A: Yes (ACA § 14-42-201).
-In addition to other residency requirements of state law for municipal office-holders, candidates for the positions of mayor, clerk, recorder, or treasurer must reside within the corporate municipal limits at the time they file as a candidate and must continue to reside within the corporate limits to retain elective office.
-In addition, please note that Article 19, section 3 of the Arkansas Constitution requires all elected and appointed officers to be "qualified electors."
+- Q: Must a candidate for mayor, clerk, recorder or treasurer reside within the corporate municipal limits at the time of filing and continue doing so during his or her term if elected? - A: Yes (A.C.A. § 14-42-201).
+In addition to other residency requirements of state law for municipal officeholders, candidates for the positions of mayor, clerk, recorder, or treasurer must reside within the corporate municipal limits at the time they file as a candidate and must continue to reside within the corporate limits to retain elective office.
+In addition, please note that Article 19, Section 3 of the Arkansas Constitution requires all elected and appointed officers to be "qualified electors."
 According to the Arkansas Supreme Court, this means they must be residents of the city or town (Thomas v.
 Sitton, 213 Ark.
-816, 212 S.W.2d 710 (1948); see also Davis v.
+816, 212 S.W.2d 710 (1948); Davis v.
 Holt, 304 Ark.
-619, 804 S.W.2d 362 (1991)).

-Q: May municipal officials who were appointed to their elected position run for that position at the next election?
+619, 804 S.W.2d 362 (1991)). - Q: May municipal officials who were appointed to their elected position run for that position at the next election? - A: Yes.

-A: Yes.
 The relevant Arkansas constitutional provisions in this regard are Amendment 29, Sections 1-4.
 These sections are more significant for what they don't say than what they do.
-In essence, they deal with state, district, circuit, county, and township offices, but specifically do not deal with municipal offices.
+They deal with state, district, circuit, county, and township offices, but specifically do not deal with municipal offices.
 Section 2 prohibits election to succeed oneself, but it does not apply to municipalities.
-As a result, those appointed to hold municipal offices are eligible to run for that same office (Ark.
+Thus, those appointed to hold municipal offices are eligible to run for that same office (Ark.
 Atty.
 Gen. Op.
-No. 86-392).

-- Q: How many signatures are needed on a petition to run for office in the mayor-council form of government? - A: Please see ACA § 14-42-206 (b). - Q: Can a felon run for municipal office? - A: No. A felon cannot run for municipal office unless his or her conviction has been expunged pursuant to ACA §§ 16-93-301 through 16-93-303 or similar laws from another state.
-The candidate must present a certificate of expunction from the convicting court (ACA § 7-6-102). - Q: May a candidate run for more than one municipal office in on election? - A: No. Act 1066 of 2013 amended ACA 14-42-206 to add subsection (e) prohibiting this practice.
+No. 86-392). - Q: How many signatures are needed on a petition to run for office in the mayor-council form of government? - A: Please see A.C.A. § 14-42-206(b). - Q: Can a felon run for municipal office? - A: No. A felon cannot run for municipal office unless his or her conviction has been sealed pursuant to A.C.A. §§ 16-93-301 through 16-93-303 and A.C.A. § 16-90-1401 et seq., or similar laws from another state.
+The candidate must present a certificate of expunction from the convicting court (A.C.A. § 7-6-102). - Q: May a candidate run for more than one municipal office in one election? - A: No. Act 1066 of 2013 amended A.C.A. § 14-42-206 to add subsection (e), prohibiting this practice.

-Filing deadlines
+Filing Deadlines